Red Dawn Redux

 Even so, the remaking of Red Dawn is a bizarre development.
-I remember this piece of Cold War drivel from when I was living in New York back in the 80s.
-It was scripted by John Milius, the uber-conservative, gun-loving ‘zen fascist’ who wrote the script for Apocalypse Now.
+This 1980s rightwing Cold War fantasy was scripted by John Milius, the uber-conservative, gun-loving ‘zen fascist’ who wrote the script for Apocalypse Now.

 In the original version, Russian troops, aided by their Cuban and Nicaraguan allies, invade and occupy the United States and prompt armed resistance in the shape of a gun-toting bunch of all-American high school patriots calling themselves the ‘Wolverines.’

 To call Red Dawn a gross distortion of international politics would be something of an understatement.
 The film came out during the largest American rearmament program since the early days of the Cold War, at a time when the Reagan administration was pouring money and weaponry into the death squad regimes of Central America and financing paramilitary groups to overthrow leftist governments as part of its policy of ‘rollback’.

 I well remember reading in the New York Times that former members of the Nicaraguan National Guard were conducting military exercises in Florida in preparation for a military campaign against the Sandinistas – something that neither the NYT or any other media outlet seemed to think was problematic.